anythingc0de/anythingc0de.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle:
+subtitle: Things you would like to know
 ---

-My name is Sushant Kathuria.
-I have the following qualities:
+I am Sushant Kathuria.
+Things I like doing after work:

-- Solving problems using code!
-- Trying out different investment options
+- Trying out different investment options!
+- Playing games on my computer.
+- Trevel when I can.

+What else do you need?

 Send me an email at sushkath@gmail.com to get in touch